Thiago099/jsx-dom-builder/README.md

         <div class="input-group">
             <div class="input-container half">
                 <label>Name:</label>
-                {/* the model propery and the $model function will sync any variable with a input
+                {/* The model properly and the $model function will sync any variable with an input
-                  * note that to update the html you need either the effect or the $update function*/}
+                  * Note that to update the html you need either the effect or the $update function*/}
                 <input type="text" model={data.name}></input>
             </div>
             <div class="input-container half">